top of page

 The Pruning Process

-Pruning is tender work.
+However, pruning is tender work.
 It must be done thoughtfully and prayerfully, because it can feel like loss before it feels like new life.
-Yet pruning offers a form of pastoral care both to leaders and the congregation as a whole.

 Contact Us